nartc/mapper/automapper-docusaurus/versioned_docs/version-6.0.0/usages/avoids/circular-dependency.md

 }
 ```

-This is very common when you setup your Entities using `TypeOrm`. `@nartc/automapper` will not prevent nor warn you about **Circular Dependency** just because
-it cannot detect when one occurs.
-And when it occurs, you will run into this error: `maximum call stack size exceeded`.
-This error signifies an infinity loop which
-is `@nartc/automapper` is trying to instantiate `SourceA -> SourceB -> SourceA -> SourceB -> SourceA ...` without depth limit.

 ### TypeOrm Example

+This is very common when you setup your Entities using `TypeOrm`.
 Suppose you have two Entities: Order and Person

 ```typescript
 @Entity()